Supermac30/DMOJ-Solutions/README.md

 # DMOJ_Projects
-Holds all the code I used to solve problems in DMOJ.
+Holds code I used to solve problems in DMOJ.

 I have learnt a lot since staring DMOJ mainly -
 - BSTs